arisetyo/2025-Github-Copilot-Workshop-long-eng/workshop_2025-12-03-fx-sudirman.md

 ### Custom Agents

 Other than the default agent provided by Copilot, you can create your own custom agent for specific use case.
-By defining a custom agent's role, not only it increases the context and specificity of an agent, it also add guard-rails to what an agent can and cannot do.

 #### Create a "readme creator" agent